opengl-tutorials/ogl/beginners-tutorials/tutorial-4-a-colored-cube/index.markdown

 A cube has six square faces.
 Since OpenGL only knows about triangles, we'll have to draw 12 triangles : two for each face.
 We just define our vertices in the same way as we did for the triangle.
 {% highlight cpp linenos %}
 // Our vertices.
-Tree consecutive floats give a 3D vertex; Three consecutive vertices give a triangle.
+Three consecutive floats give a 3D vertex; Three consecutive vertices give a triangle.
 // A cube has 6 faces with 2 triangles each, so this makes 6*2=12 triangles, and 12*3 vertices static const GLfloat g_vertex_buffer_data[] = {
     -1.0f,-1.0f,-1.0f, // triangle 1 : begin